anthonyimmen/ERC-20_web-scraper/README.md

 # ERC-20_web-scraper
-Created a web-scraper to pull all ERC-20 token names and their 7 day transfer totals.
+Created a web-scraper to pull ERC-20 token names and their 7 day transfer totals.
 These two data sets are then graphed against each other matplotlib.

 This web-scraper is built to run on https://bloxy.info/list_tokens/ERC20?page=1